opensubsonic/open-subsonic-api/content/en/docs/Openapi/_index.md

 Can be found [here](openapi.json) Only relevant to OpenSubsonic servers.

+{{< alert color="warning" title="WIP" >}}
+This work is still ongoing, there are some inconsistencies between the docs and the schema.
+Users should still check the actual docs and servers results until work on it is completely finished.
+[Link to full list of differences](https://github.com/opensubsonic/open-subsonic-api/pull/137#issue-2958276443)
+{{< /alert >}}

 ## Building

 By default the schema is in parts to for easier maintainability.
 You can build it with the command below.